SARE Professional Development Program Annual Report for Washington

 We also partially funded two educational events:

-Finally, we provided three new extension educator training grants designed to provide support for new faculty to attend a national conference in their field:
+We provided three new extension educator travel grants designed to provide support for new faculty to attend a national conference in their field:

 PDP-funded Publications/ Educational Materials and Products